boasbach/boasbach.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        In my PhD studies at DIAS, I will be working on using a new joint geophysical-petrological inversion methodology to the Krafla volcanic system in Iceland.
+        In my PhD studies at DIAS, I will be working on applying a new joint geophysical-petrological inversion methodology to the Krafla volcanic system in Iceland.
 I will perform the joint inversion to produce new velocity and temperature models, verifying that the methods work at local scale in volcanic settings.

         Kindly reach out to me personally if you would like collaborate or share any ideas on any of my research interests via bernardeyeson [AT] gmail.com 😃
     design: